The Keeper of the Lighthouse

 Is this a historical biography or historical fiction?

-The Keeper of the Lighthouse is a historical biography — a true, non-fiction account of real events during the 1947 Partition of India.
+The Keeper of the Lighthouse is a historical biography, a true non-fiction account of real events during the 1947 Partition of India.
 While it reads with the narrative quality of fiction, the story and its characters are real.